paultopia/murdersky/index.md

 # Surving Spring

 Fluctuating wildly between freezing and storming.
 If you hear a really loud “boom” it’s a thunderstorm, not a terrorist attack (probably).
-It can go from dry and sunny to 5 inches of water  on the ground in about 10 minutes; in that same period it can also
-    start dropping golfball style hail.
+It can go from dry and sunny to 5 inches of water  on the ground in about 10 minutes; in that same period it can also start dropping golfball style hail.
 I once got caught out in the middle of nowhere on the freeway in one of those, and am alive today mainly because my windshield held.
 People tend to hide under freeway underpasses in this kind of situation, even though there are persistent rumors that tornadoes will suck you out from under them and slaughter you.
-Oh, speaking of tornadoes: if you hear a siren that’s *even louder* than the one in the power plant across from the law building, that’s a tornado siren.
-It means there’s a tornado and you should go hide in the basement.
-Or it means there’s a tornado like 3 towns over, and you’re perfectly safe.
-On our continuing theme of municipal incompetence/malice, the city isn’t very intelligent about distinguishing between “siren for tornado that might actually hurt you so go hide” and “siren for tornado that looked pretty from the telescope we were viewing it with, go about your business.”
-So it really isn’t useful at all.
-Seasoned midwesterners basically say “go hide in the basement if the sky turns green.”
-(I’m serious, it turns green.)
-Also, the city tests the tornado siren on Wednesday morning at 10 am.
-If a tornado ever hits Iowa City on Wednesday morning at 10 am everyone will die, but maybe the new residents, after they finish clearing the rubble, will elect a smarter city government.
--   **Summer**: 90 degrees+, 100% humidity, more thunderstorms.
-Oh, and Iowa City gets infested with millions of tiny gnats every summer.
-    They like to go for the eyes.
-Whenever I walk through town in the summer I wear a net over my face.
-Why are you here during the summer anyway?
-Go somewhere where the sky isn’t trying to kill you.
--   **Fall**: sort of like a hybrid of summer and spring.
-Fluctuates between 20 degrees and 80 degrees, sometimes in the same day.
-    More thunderstorms.
-Gnats get replaced with mosquitos.
-However, fall is the only season where there are occasional nice days.
-Invite your loved ones to come visit in early October, so that they feel OK about your fate.

 ----